hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 # Gene Set Enrichment Analysis (GSEA)

-GSEA follows a different statistical approach on functional enrichment of gene sets.
-Unlike ORA, which requires to subset the gene of interest using an arbitrary threshold, GSEA takes all the genes as input.
-The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.
-This type of analysis can be particularly helpful if the differential expression analysis only outputs a small list of significant DE genes.
+Gene Set Enrichment Analysis (GSEA) employs a differnt statistical approach for functional enrichment of gene sets compared to Over-Representation Analysis (ORA).
+Unlike ORA, which subsets genes of interst using an arbitrary threshold, GSEA considers all genes as input.
+Gene-level statistics (e.g. log2 fold changes) are aggregated to generate pathway-level statistics, and the statistical significance of each pathway is reported.
+This approach is particularly useful when differnetial expression analysis yields a small list of significant differentially expressed (DE) genes.

-A commonly used example of an FCS method is GSEA [Subramanium A. et al, 2005](https://www.pnas.org/doi/10.1073/pnas.0506580102).
-Gene set enrichment analysis utilizes the gene-level statistics or log2 fold changes for all genes to look to see whether gene sets for particular biological pathways (e.g., derived from KEGG pathways, Gene Ontology terms, MSigDB, etc) are enriched among the large positive or negative fold changes.
+A widely used example of a Functional Class Scoring (FCS) method is GSEA [Subramanium A. et al, 2005](https://www.pnas.org/doi/10.1073/pnas.0506580102).
+Gene set enrichment identifies whether gene sets associated with specific biological pathways (e.g. KEGG, Gene Ontology, MSigDB, etc) are enriched among genes with the highest or lowest fold changes.

 <p align="center">
 <img src="../img/gsea_overview.png"  width="600">